emad7105/spring-boot-https-seed/README.md

 https://www.heydari.be/spring-boot-application-secured-by-self-signed-https/

 # Remarks
-Please note that this certificate is a dummy certificate to show how one can configure HTTPS with Sprong Boot.
-You can purchase a valid and strong certificate certificate and use that one instead.
-And why not trying Let's Encrypt?
+Please note that this certificate is a dummy one to show how one can configure HTTPS with Sprong Boot.
+You can purchase a valid and strong certificate and use that one instead.
+And why not trying [Let's Encrypt](https://letsencrypt.org/)?